LogicalOverflow/MasterStats/README.md

   production key (used to configure the rate limits).
 If the option has an invalid value or is not set at all, false is used.
 * dynamoDB.properties: must contain the following properties:
-  * accessKey: the access key for an IAM user with access to the database
+  * accessKey: the access key for a IAM user with access to the database
-  * secretKey: the secret key for an IAM user with access to the database
+  * secretKey: the secret key for a IAM user with access to the database
   * region: the region the dynamoDB is hosted (e.g. "EU_CENTRAL_1")

 Now you can build the MasterStats-Server.war file using maven.
 The war file